danstonedev/pt-ehr-simulator/README.md

 2. Run: `ptStore.forceReloadCases()`
 3. Refresh the page

-This clears the localStorage cache and reloads cases from the manifest.
+This clears the storage adapter cache (browser storage) and reloads cases from the manifest.

 ## 📁 Project Structure